vincent-vieira/home-heating/temperature-humidity-collector/README.md

 # Temperature & humidity collector/publisher

 ## About the software
-This software is written in Go and is designed to periodically read values from a [AM2302](http://www.electroschematics.com/11293/am2302-dht22-datasheet/) temperature and humidity sensor, plugged to a GPIO-compatible device.
-All measurements are then forwarded to anyone listening for them through a [Socket.io](http://socket.io/) server, allowing data streaming to anyone connected.
+This software is written in Go and is designed to periodically read values from a Unix socket exposing measurements.
+All of them are then forwarded to anyone listening for them through a [Socket.io](http://socket.io/) server, allowing data streaming to anyone connected.

 ## Launch options
 - `listen`